29 Healthy Foods You Better Eat in Moderation

 According to Consumer Reports, women of childbearing age should limit their tuna intake to about 12.5 ounces a week.
 Men and older women can have more—about 14.5 ounces—but it's best to get your fish protein from a variety of wild-caught sources, not just from tuna.

 Eat This!
-Since we know it can be tricky to understand which fish is best, we released an exclusive report on 44 Most Popular Fish Types—Ranked for Nutrition!
+Since we know it can be tricky to understand which fish is best, check out Every Popular Fish—Ranked for Nutritional Benefits!

 The celeb trainer and author of Eat This, Not That!
 For Abs, Mark Langowski, swears by nuts (especially almonds!) as a flat belly food.
 "Thanks to their healthy fats and protein content, almonds, walnuts, hazelnuts, pistachios and peanuts can help control blood sugar and keep hunger pangs at bay," he says.
 But the trick here is that he's only eating them in handful-size portions.
 Each ounce has between 160 and 190 calories.
 Eat anymore of that in a single day and the crunchy treat will be opposite of slimming.

 Eat This!
 Top your daily salad with a tablespoon of almond slivers or pecans or add some nuts to a rice or quinoa dish for some added crunch.
 They also make a tasty addition to chia pudding.

 Quinoa, once reserved for the uber-trendy and health-conscious, is now totally mainstream—and we love it!
 It's the only whole grain that contains all nine essential amino acids, making it a stellar vegan source of protein.
 "Cooked quinoa packs 8 grams of protein per cup, contains twice as much fiber as most other grains, and provides heart-healthy unsaturated fats," explains Alissa Rumsey, R.D. and former spokesperson for the Academy of Nutrition and Dietetics.
 "Protein, fat and fiber all help to slow down digestion, which keeps you full for longer and can help with weight control."
 But you've got to eat it in moderation to reap the flat-belly benefits.
 "If you're using quinoa as a main dish, 1 cup is a good portion to stick to and clocks in at about 220 calories.
 If having it as a side dish, go with 1/2 cup," suggests Rumsey.